-If you overheard teens talking or texting about getting high on over-the-counter (OTC) cough medicine, would you know what they were talking about?
+Teens could be talking or texting about getting high on over-the-counter (OTC) cough medicine without you even realizing it.
 There are many slang words for dextromethorphan (DXM) abuse.

 Learn them, listen for them, and talk to your teens if you hear them using the slang.